 Rogers Best Canadian Film Award

-The TFCA’s Rogers Best Canadian Film Award is Canada’s richest arts prize.
-The director of the winning film, voted by members of the TFCA, receives $100,000 from Rogers Communications Inc. The two runners-up each receive $5,000
+The TFCA’s Rogers Best Canadian Film and Rogers Best Canadian Documentary awards represent Canada’s richest arts prize.
+The director of each winning film, voted by members of the TFCA, receives $50,000 from Rogers Communications Inc. The two runners-up each receive $5,000.
+Winners will be announced on March 2, 2026.

 Previous Winners